 Surgery for early kidney cancer

 Surgery is the main treatment for early kidney cancer.
-Depending on the type of kidney cancer, the grade and stage of the cancer, and your general health, you might have one of the following operations:
+Depending on the type of kidney cancer, the grade and stage of the cancer, and your general health, you might have surgery to remove part or all of a kidney.

 Learn more about:

 If a whole kidney or part of a kidney is removed, the remaining kidney usually does the work of both kidneys.
-Your doctor will talk to you about how to keep the remaining kidney healthy, which may include reducing your risk of high blood pressure, heart problems and diabetes.
+Your doctor will talk to you about how to keep the remaining kidney healthy, which may include taking steps to reduce your risk of high blood pressure, heart problems and diabetes.

 - This is usually done with a long cut (incision) at the side of your abdomen where the affected kidney is located.

 - In some cases, the incision is made in the front of the abdomen or in another area of the body where the cancer has spread.